 'Why are they there?'

-If you can, invite someone especially sensitive to being marginalised, ignored and placed within blind spots to help you search for, discover and challenge them.
-Indeed, extending this invitation may be all that is needed to make the blind spots shrink, retreat and disappear.
+If you can, invite someone especially sensitive to being marginalised and ignored to help you discover and challenge blind spots.
+Indeed, extending this invitation may be all that is needed to make the blind spots shrink and disappear.